The Umbrella Academy (TV series)

-The Umbrella Academy is an American superhero comedy-drama television series loosely based on the comic book series of the same name written by Gerard Way, illustrated by Gabriel Bá, and published by Dark Horse Comics.
+The Umbrella Academy is an American superhero comedy drama television series loosely based on the comic book series of the same name written by Gerard Way, illustrated by Gabriel Bá, and published by Dark Horse Comics.
 Created for Netflix by Steve Blackman and developed by Jeremy Slater, it revolves around a dysfunctional family of adopted sibling superheroes who reunite for their father's funeral and the threat of an imminent apocalypse.
 The series was produced by Borderline Entertainment (season 1–2), Irish Cowboy (season 3), Dark Horse Entertainment, and Universal Content Productions.

 The cast features Elliot Page, Tom Hopper, David Castañeda, Emmy Raver-Lampman, Robert Sheehan, Aidan Gallagher, Cameron Britton, Mary J. Blige, John Magaro, Adam Godley, Colm Feore, Justin H. Min, Ritu Arya, Yusuf Gatewood, Marin Ireland, Kate Walsh, Genesis Rodriguez, and Britne Oldford.
 The adaptation began development as a film optioned by Universal Pictures in 2011.
 It was eventually shelved in favor of a television series in 2015, before being officially greenlit by Netflix in July 2017.
 The series was filmed in Toronto and Hamilton, Ontario.

 The first season was released on Netflix on February 15, 2019.
 In April 2019, Netflix reported that 45 million households had watched season one during its first month of release, thus becoming one of the most-streamed series of the year.
 The second and third seasons subsequently followed on July 31, 2020, and June 22, 2022, respectively.
 In August 2022, the series was renewed for a fourth and final season, which was released on August 8, 2024.
 Netflix gave seasons 1 and 2 a TV-14 rating, while seasons 3 and 4 received a TV-MA rating.

-The first three seasons received positive reviews from critics, while the final season was met with a more mixed reception.
+The first three seasons received positive reviews from critics, while the final season was met with a more mixed reception with many calling it an unsatisfying conclusion.
 The series has received a number of accolades, including six Emmy nominations.